BhavyaJethwa/Codebasics_RBAC_RAG_Chatbot/README.md

 2025-07-01 19:31:14 INFO [Cleanup] Deleted 11 old messages older than 24 hours.
 2025-07-01 23:46:04 INFO [Cleanup] Deleted 4 old messages older than 24 hours.

+## Here is a quick look at the Admin panel with all the features.
 ![Application](images/Application.png)

 ## Tech Stack